-Reasons: To add a footnote to the fixed service allocation in support of a HAPS identification in the 21.4-22 GHz band.
+Reasons: To add a footnote to the fixed service allocation in support of a HAPS designation in the 21.4 -22 GHz band.

-ADD USA/1.14/2
+ADD USA/1.14/7

 5.B114 The allocation to the fixed service in the band 21.4-22 GHz is designated for use in Region 2 by high-altitude platform stations (HAPS).
-Such use of the fixed-service allocation by HAPS is limited to the HAPS-to-ground direction is subject to the provisions of Resolution [B114-21B2-O1] (WRC-19).
+This designation does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
+Such use of the fixed-service allocation by HAPS is limited to the HAPS-to-ground direction in the 21.4 -22 GHz band and the ground-to-HAPS direction in the 21.5-22 GHz band.
+Such use is subject to the provisions of Resolution [B114] (WRC-19).
 (WRC-19)

 Reasons: To add the text of the footnote allowing HAPS to operate in the fixed service allocation in the 21.4-22 GHz band.